Primordial black holes versus their impersonators at gravitational wave observatories: Compact-object models and tidal properties

-Strange quark stars (SQSs) are hypothesized compact stars composed of deconfined up, down, and strange quarks.
-Their possible existence is rooted in the Bodmer–Witten hypothesis~\cite{Witten:1984rs, Bodmer:1971we}, which proposes that strange quark matter (SQM) could be the true ground state of hadronic matter.
-The stability and properties of SQSs are governed by the equation of state (EOS) for SQM, which is sensitive to several microphysical parameters.
+Strange quark stars are hypothetical compact stars composed of deconfined up, down, and strange quarks, motivated by the Bodmer--Witten hypothesis that strange quark matter may represent the true ground state of hadronic matter~\cite{Witten:1984rs, Bodmer:1971we}.
+Their macroscopic properties are governed by the EOS of strange quark matter, which determines the mass--radius relation and thus the tidal deformability.